BC Corrections continually develops and adopts new evidence-based approaches to supporting people who are under our supervision and in our care.

 We offer behavioural, educational and work programs in custody and the community to help improve individuals’ thinking, behaviour and interaction with the world around them.

-Individuals sentenced to either community or custody have access to many BC Corrections programs and interventions that target what led to their behaviour and help them make changes in their lives.
+Individuals in custody and the community can access many BC Corrections programs and interventions that target what led to their behaviours and help them make positive changes in their lives.